|

 As always, if you're playing a game with someone you know, we recommend setting the time limit at 30 days, even if you know you'll be making moves every day.
 Unexpected circumstances do arise, and it's better to have some extra time to handle those situations.

-Does my time zone have any affect on the games?
 Time zones do not affect games much.
 You have the same amount of time to make each of your game moves, no matter what time zone you are in.
 People who live in different time zones can easily play games with each other.

 On your Edit User Profile page, you can select the time zone that you live in.
 This will cause all the times displayed beneath your game boards to be adjusted for your time zone.
 To select your time zone, look under 'Account' in the left-side menu column and click 'Edit User Profile.'
 On the Edit User Profile page, you can select your time zone just beneath your where you select your country and place of residence.
 Then scroll to the bottom and click 'Submit Form.'
 But remember, no matter what time zone you enter in your User Profile, you will have the same amount of time to move in your games.

 Your time zone does have a small affect on how you are given extra hours for weekend moves in tournament games.
-To learn exactly how these extra hours are given in tournament games, see
+To learn exactly how these extra hours are given in tournament games, see this question in the Tournament section of these Frequently Asked Questions.

 To learn about time limits in non-tournament games, see this question in the Playing Games section of the Frequently Asked Questions.